nishap1225/nishap1225.github.io/pages/resume.md

 (925) 353 - 4497
 nisha.p@berkeley.edu

-> Student at UC Berkeley majoring in Electrical Engineering and Computer Science seeking summer 2021 internship.
+> I am a student at UC Berkeley majoring in Electrical Engineering and Computer Science.
+I'm currently seeking a summer 2021 internship.

 ## Education
 ### University of California, Berkeley